muratk3n/thirdwave/en/README.md

 ---

-Plus if it looks like SCOTUS is playing ball, that's a way of them keeping "the packing" at bay.
+Plus if it looks like SCOTUS is playing ball, that'd be less of a reason to ponder packing the court.

 ---